 Susan Tomes is a pianist and writer.
-Renowned as a soloist and as a chamber musician, she’s also the author of seven books.
+Renowned as a soloist and as a chamber musician, she’s also the author of eight books.

 Susan Tomes has won numerous international awards as a pianist, both on the concert platform and in the recording studio, including several Gramophone Awards and the 2013 Cobbett Medal.

-She is also the author of six acclaimed books.
+She is also the author of eight acclaimed books.
 The Piano – a History in 100 Pieces (Yale, 2021) was a ‘Book of the Year’ in The Spectator and the Financial Times.
-Her seventh book, Women and the Piano – A History in 50 Lives, was published by Yale in March 2024.
-At various points during 2024 it was described as one of the ‘best books of the year so far’ in the Financial Times, the New Yorker, Tatler Asia and the Toronto Globe and Mail.
+Her seventh book, Women and the Piano – A History in 50 Lives (Yale, 2024) was described as one of the ‘best books of the year 2024’ in the Financial Times, the New Yorker, Tatler Asia and the Toronto Globe and Mail.
 It won a Presto Music Award 2024.
+Her eighth book, Nocturnes and the Fascination of Night Music (Yale) was published in March 2026 to excellent reviews.

 Get The Latest Posts